Skip to main content

 Why Lava Matters

-We believe students learn best when they’re empowered to reflect and explore.
+We know students learn best when they can explore, reflect, and problem-solve on their own.
 Lava is built to:

 • Encourage independent thinking